BRITISH DOUBLE AGENTS

 The first raid of the war by the US Airforce on Germany itself was on January 27, 1942.
 A mixed force of some 90 Fortresses and Liberators attacked the U-boat base at Wilhelmshaven.
 Only 53 bombers managed to reach the target three of which were lost.

 CICERO.
-The code name for the spy Elyese Bazna, a valet employed in the British Embassy in Ankara, Turkey.
+The code name for the spy Elyese Bazna, an Albanian valet employed by the British Ambassador to Turkey, Sir Hughe Knachbull-Hugessenin in the British Embassy in Ankara, Turkey.
 While working there he used a duplicate key to open the Ambassador's black dispatch box and photographed all the documents he found there to pass on to the Germans.
 These included minutes of the Teheran and Cairo Conferences and plans for the D-day invasion.
 In all, he was paid 300,000 British pounds for all the information he delivered.
 Often referred to as 'The spy of the century', when he tried to use this money to build a hotel, he discovered the notes to be counterfeit.
 He later wrote his memoirs which earned him quite a large sum but he died in poverty.

 RICHARD SORGE.
 A German national born in Baku, Russia and educated in Berlin where he became a communist spy and a Nazi party member.
 He posed as the German Foreign Correspondent of the newspaper Frankfurter Zeitung and established contact with the German Embassy in Tokyo from where he obtained details of Nazi intentions against the Soviet Union.
 These he passed on to the Soviet KGB.
 The information he passed on that Japan would not attack the Soviet Union resulted in Stalin withdrawing his Siberian divisions to the defense of Moscow.
 Arrested later by the Japanese police, he was reported executed in Tokyo on October 9, 1944, in Sugamo Prison.
 In 1964, Sorge was posthumously awarded the title 'Hero of the Soviet Union'.
 He is buried in the Reien Cemetery in Fuchu City, Tokyo.